surniaulula/wpsso/README.md

 <p><strong>Images and Videos</strong></p>

 <p>WPSSO detects and uses all images - associated or included in your content - including the WordPress image gallery and <a href="https://wordpress.org/plugins/nextgen-gallery/">NextGEN Gallery</a> shortcodes.
 WordPress Media Library images (and NextGEN Gallery in the Pro version) are resized according to their intended consumer (Facebook, Twitter, Pinterest, etc).
-The Pro version also detects embedded videos from Slideshare, Vimeo, Wistia, and Youtube (including preview image, video title, and video description).</p>

-<p>WPSSO (Pro version) also includes support for <a href="https://wordpress.org/plugins/nextgen-gallery/">NextGEN Gallery</a> albums, galleries and images (shortcodes, image tags, album / gallery preview images, etc.).</p>
+The Pro version detects embedded videos from Slideshare, Vimeo, Wistia, and Youtube (including preview image, video title, and video description).
+WPSSO Pro also includes support for <a href="https://wordpress.org/plugins/nextgen-gallery/">NextGEN Gallery</a> albums, galleries and images (shortcodes, image tags, album / gallery preview images, etc.).</p>

 <p><strong>Enhanced SEO</strong></p>

-<p>WPSSO (Pro version) integrates with <a href="https://wordpress.org/plugins/wordpress-seo/">Yoast SEO</a>, <a href="https://wordpress.org/plugins/all-in-one-seo-pack/">All in One SEO Pack</a>, and <a href="https://wordpress.org/plugins/headspace2/">HeadSpace2 SEO</a> &mdash; making sure your custom SEO settings are reflected in the Open Graph, Rich Pin, Schema, and Twitter Card meta tags.</p>
+<p>WPSSO Pro integrates with <a href="https://wordpress.org/plugins/all-in-one-seo-pack/">All in One SEO Pack</a>, <a href="https://wordpress.org/plugins/headspace2/">HeadSpace2 SEO</a>, <a href="https://wordpress.org/plugins/autodescription/">The SEO Framework</a>, and <a href="https://wordpress.org/plugins/wordpress-seo/">Yoast SEO</a> (aka WordPress SEO) &mdash; making sure your custom SEO settings are reflected in the Open Graph, Rich Pin, Schema, and Twitter Card meta tags.</p>

 <div style="clear:both;"></div>